etherean-org/etherean-org.github.io/_drafts/buddha-on-the-blockchain.md

 <p style="text-align: center"><sub>It turns out that carving things into stone is a pretty good way to preserve the canonical truth.
 But first you have to agree on the truth, which isn't so straightforward.
 (Photo by <a href="https://unsplash.com/@luca_saint?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Luca Santos</a> on Unsplash)</sub></p>

-> "When many voices shout at once / None considers himself a fool; / Though the Sangha is being split / None thinks himself to be at fault." - Buddha, Mv.X.3.2
+> When many voices shout at once
+> None considers himself a fool;
+> Though the Sangha is being split
+> None thinks himself to be at fault. - Buddha, Mv.X.3.2

 Consensus is something we talk a lot about in the blockchain space.
 We tend to talk about it in the context of state and transactions: a blockchain is an engine that allows many untrusted systems to agree on things like [the order of transactions and the state of a ledger]({% post_url 2020-07-25-whats-it-good-for %}).
 Of course, the idea of consensus is much older than blockchain, the Internet, and computers.
 If we really want to understand blockchain and why it’s such an important technology, a good place to start is by understanding consensus on both a technical and social level.